-Any subsequent changes in the Plan of Work must be approved by the advisor.
-A new Plan of Work may need to be filed if there are many changes.
-An updated plan of work should be filed minimally at the annual review and submitted to the Director of Advanced Practice and Graduate Certificate Programs for approval.
+Any subsequent changes in the Plan of Work must be approved by the advisor and updated in Degree Works.
+A plan of work should be reviewed minimally at the annual review and updated if needed.
+The Director of Advanced Practice and Graduate Certificate Programs reviews plans of work at Annual Review and has final approval.